 Corleone is one of early forerunners to jump start the era of rap artists who had uploaded their music to the Internet in the early 1990s.
 He is also a pioneer, known for both creating and developing an era, where emcees from all over the world could rap battle each other and post their rhymes on forums over the internet.
 He also created the term, "netcees" and "netceeing", which is a term best used to describe those who considered themselves to be emcees that genuinely rhymed or perhaps, rap battled other emcees over the internet.

-In 1992-1993, Corleone was introduced to members of the Wu Tang Clans affiliated group, "Killa Army".
+In 1992-1993, at just six or seven years old, Corleones' talents brought him to world wide platforms with legendary hip-hop groups such as The Wu Tang Clan, and Slum Village, as He would later become initiated as an official member of the two legendary hiphop groups.
+Prior, Corleone was introduced to members of the Wu Tang Clans affiliated group, "Killa Army".
 Corleone then became a member of the legendary hip-hop group, titled, “Wu Tang Clan”, as an official affiliate member of the Wu-Tang Clan affiliated hip-hop group titled, “Killa Army”.
 "Killa Army", was a hip-hop supergroup created by 9th Prince, who is RZA's (of the Wu Tang Clan) younger brother.

 In 1992, Corleone created his own rhyme style, as He then studied the dictionary and thesaurus.
 At just six or seven years old, Corleone would write rhymes while at the same time, He would study several editions of the encyclopedia, while also studying science, biology, astronomy, astrology, math, and english literature.
 He and member(s) of The Wu-Tang Clan affiliated hiphop group, titled, "Killa Army", would then compose rhymes together, as they would elaborate with eachother on which words to use, while using the dictionary and thesaurus.